-Discriminatory harassment is defined as any unwelcome conduct based on actual or perceived status including sex, gender identity, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, sexual orientation, or other protected status.
-Discriminatory harassment should be reported to campus officials, who will act to remedy and resolve reported incidents.
-When discriminatory harassment is subjectively and objectively offensive and is so severe or pervasive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from the College's educational or employment program or activities, sanctions can be imposed for the creation of a hostile environment.
+Discriminatory Harassment.
+Any unwelcome conduct based on actual or perceived status including sex, gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, sexual orientation, or other protected status should be reported to campus officials, who will act to remedy and resolve reported incidents.
+When discriminatory harassment is sufficiently severe, pervasive, or persistent and objectively offensive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from the College's educational or employment program or activities, sanctions can be imposed for the creation of a hostile environment.